powsybl/powsybl-open-rao/docs/parameters/implementation-specific-parameters.md

 Used to configure RAO implementation specific parameters

-### Open Rao Search Tree Parameters extension
+### OpenRAO Search Tree Parameters extension

-This extension is used to configure Open RAO specific parameters for search tree algorithms
+This extension is used to configure OpenRAO specific parameters for search tree algorithms

 #### Objective function parameters